I was once friends with a kappa named Cucumber.

 As I thought how strange it was to speak in rhymes and swim in the rain, I noticed the girl looking at me very hungrily.
 So I took a cucumber sandwich out of my pocket.

-Quick as a flash she snatched it away and no sooner had she finished chewing than she wanted the next sandwich, and the next.
-Before long she had eaten my whole lunch.
+Quick as a flash she snatched it away, opened wide and swallowed it whole.
+Then she wanted the next sandwich, and the next.
+Before long she had eaten them all.

 I asked her: “Do you really like cucumbers that much?”
 She nodded and smiled.
 I smiled too.